bihealth/NeatMS/docs/first-steps/basic-usage.md

    ...
 ```

-A feature collection represent a list features that have been aligned between each other (found in one or more samples).
+A feature collection represent a list of features from different samples that have been aligned between each other (found in one or more samples).

 ## Load a Neural network model.

 First we need to create an instance of the `NN_handler` (Neural Network Handler) class.
-This object will allow us to interact with the neural network model, it provides methods to perform actions on and with the neural network and link it to the data through our experiment object.
+This object will allow us connect the data to the neural network model.
+It provides methods to perform actions on the neural network, and link it to the data through our experiment object.

 Let's create an instance of `NN_handler`.
 The only required argument is the experiment object we want to attach to the neural network handler: